Brigham Young University–Hawaii

-Brigham Young University–Hawaii (BYU–Hawaii) is a private college in Lāiʻe, Hawaii, United States.
+Brigham Young University–Hawaii (BYU–Hawaii) is a private college in Lāʻie, Hawaii, United States.
 It is owned and operated by the Church of Jesus Christ of Latter-day Saints (LDS Church).
 BYU–Hawaii was founded in 1955 and it became a satellite campus of Brigham Young University (BYU) in 1974.
 In 2004, it was made a separate institution.
 The college's sole focus is on undergraduate education.

 The institution is broadly organized into four colleges and its parent organization, the Church Educational System (CES), sponsors sister schools in Utah and Idaho.
 Approximately 97 percent of the college's 2,800 students are members of the LDS Church.
 BYU–Hawaii students are required to follow the Church Educational System Honor Code, which requires behavior in line with LDS teachings.

 History

 The building of the LDS Church's Lāiʻe Hawaii Temple was a key predecessor to the establishment of BYU–Hawaii.

 The LDS Church was established in the islands in 1850 following the Edict of Toleration promulgated by Kamehameha III, giving the underground Hawai‘i Catholic Church the right to worship, while at the same time allowing other faith traditions to begin establishing themselves.
 By 1919, the church was prominent enough in the area to build a temple in Lāiʻe.
 Two years after the temple was dedicated then-LDS Church apostle David O. McKay stated the church would build a school in the area in the future.
 In 1951, McKay, as church president, began preliminary plans on the school, and in 1955 ground was broken for the new institution.
 Classes began at BYU–Hawaii in September 1955 as the Church College of Hawaii to accommodate the burgeoning LDS population in the Territory of Hawai‘i.
 This was largely a result of McKay's views on both education and strengthening the church outside of its longtime intermountain west U.S. base.
 The original class consisted of 153 students and 20 faculty meeting in old World War II buildings, with Reuben D. Law as the school's first president.
 The school's first buildings were dedicated on December 17, 1958.
 The college was at first a two-year college but was reorganized in 1959 to become a four-year college.
 Construction missionaries built dormitories, a cafeteria, and other buildings.
 By 1961 the college had been granted four-year accreditation by the Western Association of Schools and Colleges.

 LDS elders established the Polynesian Cultural Center in November 1963 as a means of preserving the Pacific cultures that the Latter-day Saints had encountered in their missionary work.
 In the 1970s, the school was also used to teach LDS missionaries Pacific languages and cultures before going out to the islands.
 The center also provided jobs for students of the college.
 In 1974, the Church College of Hawaii was renamed Brigham Young University–Hawaii by the Church Board of Education and began reporting to the president of BYU in Provo, Utah.